Discover the top employers, best rated schools and¬†helpful travel information as you explore the area. Request relocation information now!

-Amenities abound at this gated Florida Intracoastal¬†community.¬†We always enjoy the Key West style, lakefront clubhouse overlooking Emerald Lake.¬† Residents enjoy the¬† fitness center, We‚Äôve seen rousing games of tennis, bocce ball, and basketball take place on all of the various courts.¬†There‚Äôs even a children's playground.
-A community boat launch and boat storage is located within the community and¬†a boat ramp is located next door at Herschel King Park providing access to the Intracoastal Waterway.
+Amenities abound at this gated Florida Intracoastal¬†community.¬†We always enjoy the Key West style, lakefront clubhouse overlooking Emerald Lake.¬† Residents enjoy the¬†fitness center, We‚Äôve seen rousing games of tennis, bocce ball, and basketball take place on all of the various courts.¬†There‚Äôs even a children's playground.
+A community boat launch and boat storage is located within the neighborhood¬†and¬†a boat ramp is located next door at Herschel King Park providing access to the Intracoastal Waterway.

 Social clubs including wine clubs, book clubs, poker clubs, and dinner clubs enhance a close sense of community among the neighbors.
-The community's clubhouse has an attractive billiard and game room where the social clubs often meet.¬†This gated Florida Intracoastal community's¬†clubhouse and swimming pool were upgraded without affecting the POA's¬†$1 million in cash reserves.
+The community's clubhouse has an attractive billiard and game room where the social clubs often meet.
+This gated Florida waterfront community's clubhouse and swimming pool were upgraded without affecting the POA's $1 million is cash reserves according to¬†the association.

 One of best places to retire in Florida is Flagler Beach, an affordable seaside town, home to unspoiled beaches and beautiful Florida state parks.
 Palm Coast and Flagler Beach are known for a low cost of living as Florida has¬†no state income tax.
 Quality medical care¬†is nearby along with the Daytona Beach Florida airport, about 30 minutes to the south.
 The nearest, best schools in the area are Matanzas High School, Indian Trails Middle School, Belle Terre Elementary, and Flagler Christian Academy a K-12 private school. ¬†

 Palm Coast Plantation has a mix of waterfront homes and lots on which to build Palm Coast homes with the infrastructure already in place.
-Lots start at $35k, and single family homes start in the mid $300k's.
+Lots start in the mid¬†$60k's¬†and single family homes start in the mid $300k's.
 Approximately 190¬†Palm Coast homes have been built of the total 634 homes planned.
-At the beginning of 2012, there were 12 homes under construction.
-Palm Coast Plantation¬†approved builders include Skyway Builders,¬†Arthur Rutenberg Homes, Keystone,¬†Gold Coast¬†Custom Homes, and Blue Heron Custom Builders, all Enery Star green builders.
+Palm Coast Plantation¬†approved builders include Stoughton Luxury Homes, Olsen Customes Homes, Keystone Homes and¬†Gold Coast¬†Custom Homes.

 Our real estate score for Palm Coast Plantation near Flagler Beach Florida is 77.

-When you travel to explore real estate property¬†in the area, let us know if you would¬†like to receive free Palm Coast Relocation Information or if you would like to be introduced to our trusted colleague who can show you homes for sale at Palm Coast Plantation¬†or anywhere in the area.
+When you travel to explore real estate property¬†in the area, let us know if you'd¬†like to receive free Palm Coast Relocation Information or¬†to be introduced to our trusted colleague who can show you homes for sale at Palm Coast Plantation¬†or anywhere in the area.
 We're¬†happy to share our secrets with you, to make your search more enjoyable.